Ilagri/Breast-cancer-prediction/README.md

 This command will start the Jupyter Notebook server and open a new tab in your web browser where you can interact with the notebook.

 ### Docker
-To simplify running the project and avoid dependency issues, you can use Play with Docker [Play with Docker](https://labs.play-with-docker.com/).
+To simplify running the project and avoid dependency issues, you can use [Play with Docker](https://labs.play-with-docker.com/).

 ### Prerequisites
 Ensure you have a Play with Docker account.
 No local Docker installation is necessary.